dickloraine/EmbedComicMetadata/README.md

 ## Main Features
 - Can embed the metadata to the zip comment or a ComicInfo.xml file inside the archives
 - Can read the above metadata formats and import them into calibre
-- Can write many additional metadata into custom columns Can automatically convert cbr files to cbz
+- Can write many additional metadata into custom columns Can automatically convert cbr/zip/rar files to cbz
 - Can embed the calibre cover into cbz comics (experimental)

 ## Usage